How Convective Mass Flux Responds to Environmental Humidity

 In the previous section, we reasoned that the response of convective mass flux to its environment is governed by the buoyancy of entraining plumes.
 This purported buoyancy-humidity relationship is a central theme in studies of deep convection.
-Traditional convection parameterizations often employ a ``quasi-equilibrium" closure in which cloud-base mass flux is assumed to be proportional to the potentially energy available to convection, as measured by the vertically integrated buoyancy of an entraining plume \cite{Arakawa1974,Betts1986,Zhang1995}.
+Traditional convection parameterizations often employ a ``quasi-equilibrium" closure in which cloud-base mass flux is assumed to be proportional to the potential energy available to convection, measured by the vertically integrated buoyancy of an entraining plume \cite{Arakawa1974,Betts1986,Zhang1995}.
 Separately, the pickup in tropical precipitation with humidity is often explained by reference to the fact that greater humidity causes greater buoyancy in a representative entraining plume, reasoning that an environment with greater plume buoyancy is more permissive of convection \cite{Holloway2009,Ahmed2018,Wolding2024}.
 In each of these cases, the buoyancy of a representative entraining plume is used to measure how hospitable the environment is to convection.
-This might lead us to na\"{\i}vely conclude that the buoyancy of \textit{actual} convective plumes increases with humidity.
+This framework might lead us to na\"{\i}vely conclude that the buoyancy of \textit{actual} convective plumes increases with humidity.
 We believe that it will be instructive to investigate that na\"{\i}ve conclusion.
 As we shall see, the mean updraft buoyancy does not increase with humidity.

 We wish to quantify how the buoyancy of convectively active air depends upon the humidity of the environment.
-To do so, we calculate the mass-flux-weighted virtual temperature $\overline{T_{v,c}}$ of convectively active air in the GSRMs.
-Separately, we calculate an area-weighted average of virtual temperature $<T_{v,e}>$ of convectively inactive air.
-As a proxy for buoyancy, we quantify the virtual temperature perturbation of convectively active air with respect to its environment:
+To do so, we will measure buoyancy by the difference in virtual temperature between convection and its environment, $T_v'$.
+First, we calculate the instantaneous mass-flux-weighted virtual temperature $\overline{T_{v,c}}$ of convectively active air in the GSRMs:

 \begin{linenomath*}

 \end{linenomath*}